CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 ### LLVM IR

+To optimise...

 *PGO, But Better* also touched on the **intermediate representation** (IR) used by LLVM, but only in the abstract.
 Here, I want to [...].
 While LLVM processes IR in *binary form* (`.bc`), often referred to **LLVM bitcode**, it can also be disassembled into an equivalent human-readable *textual form* (`.ll`).
 Like I said, the LLVM middle-end is modular by design, and if you want to understand what any of its optimisation passes are doing to you code you absolutely can.
 Running `...` will [...], or `...` to [...].

 This is an aside, but - until writing this blog, I never really *got* the concept of a virtual machine.
 Like, I knew , I knew that LLVM was an acronym-cum-orphan initialism for Low Level Virtual Machine... but I never knew what that actually means, yknow?
-LLVM bitcode is just machine code for a virtual machine. `.bc` files are , and `.ll`s likewise the virtual versions of assembly.
+Well, it turns out LLVM bitcode is just machine code for a virtual machine.
+There isn't an Actually Existing computer architecture that'll run that bitcode instruction set, but LLVM pretends there is in order to standardise it's optimisations.
+With this understanding, we can broaden our definition of an **object file** as any file that contains machine code, virtual or native. `.bc` files are the virtual versions of `.o`, much like `.ll`s read as 'virtual' assembly.

-any file that contains machine code, virtual or native.

 ![Desktop View](/assets/img/posts/2026-02-21-llvm-no-lto.png)
-*<strong>The LLVM Toolchain, Revisited</strong> We now understand Llvm in terms of [...].
+*<strong>The LLVM Toolchain, Revisited</strong> We now understand LLVM in terms of [...].
 Crucially, compilation units can be compiled in parallel, but linking must take place on a single thread.*

-As an example of what this IR looks like, let's take a minimal example.
-Here's some source code I wrote earlier:
+So, LLVM let's you get under the hood and see the optimisations it's making, provided you can understand the IR.
+Well, in this blog I want to really understand what changes get made to code at link-time - so we're going to need to learn.
+Here's some source code from the LLVM docs themselves, with the serial numbers filed off:

 ```c++
 extern int  foo();